What is the Operating Cycle?

 The Operating Cycle tracks the number of days between the initial date of inventory purchase and the receipt of cash payment from customer credit purchases.

 Table of Contents

 How to Calculate the Operating Cycle

 Conceptually, the operating cycle measures the time it takes a company on average to purchase inventory, sell the finished inventory, and collect cash from customers that paid on credit.

-The operating cycle formula consists of two working capital metrics:
+The required inputs for the metric consist of two working capital metrics: